 Whether you’re a first-time superintendent, or you’ve moved to a new district - being a superintendent comes with many challenges and high expectations.
 Here’s what you can do to create the foundation to exceed those expectations at your new district.

 We hope you find these resources useful, and we’re excited to see what you all will accomplish in the 2018-2019 school year.
-We continue to be inspired by your creativity, innovation, and dedication – which has sparked the creation of many of the resources shared below.
+We continue to be inspired by your creativity, innovation, and dedication – which has sparked the creation of many of the resources shared above.
 Keep sharing those wonderful ideas and your school and classroom wins.
 Have a great year!